 Where to stay in Miraflores:

-- Black Llama Hostel ($): A highly rated hostel in Miraflores very close to the Airbnb we stayed at.
+- Black Llama Hostel ($): A highly rated hostel in Miraflores with a kitchen and very close to the Airbnb we stayed at.

-- Selina Miraflores ($-$$): A popular South and Central American boutique hostel and co-working chain with a central location.
+- Selina Miraflores ($-$$): A popular South and Central American boutique hostel and co-working chain with a central location and a kitchen.

 - Luxe Miraflores Apartment Pardo ($$): A renovated apartment with a great kitchen and two pools.

 Barranco is the other main tourist neighborhood, but more relaxed, bohemian, and artsy.
-This is where we are going to stay on our next trip to Lima.
+We stayed in this neighborhood during our second (shorter) trip to Lima.
 It’s also where Awicha, Twins Cafe GF, and Arepa Kitchen are located.

 Where to stay in Barranco:

 - Kokopelli Hostel ($): This is where we stayed in Barranco.
 It’s a really well-rated hostel in a historic mansion in Barranco.
 Private ensuite rooms available, and dorm beds have privacy curtains.
 The major downside is there is no kitchen, but the staff did hold my gluten free food in the front desk mini-fridge for me.